 I had some existing "bio-media" from the pre-filter, so I put that in the middle of the scrubber pads and set the water flowing.

 That night I went to bed wondering if the morning would bring success or failure.
-By the morning, I knew that the colour and clarity of the water would soon let me know if I were on the right track or not.
+By the morning, I knew that the water's colour and clarity would soon let me know if I were on the right track or not.

-The morning of the third day of construction brought great excitement in our house.
-The pond water that had been pea green was now clearing, we could see about 3" (75mm) down into the pond.
+The morning of the third day of construction brought great excitement to our house.
+The pond water that had been pea green was now clearing.
+We could see about 3" (75mm) down into the pond.
 To get the water this clear in just 12 hours was nothing short of miraculous.
-Also during the night I had come up with a way to create water flow to and from two containers without water leaking all over the back yard.
+Also, during the night, I had come up with a way to create water flow to and from two containers without water leaking all over the backyard.

 I would put all pipe joints within the confines of the pond.

 Here is the sequence of construction I used:

 - Pre-filter unit